mbentley124/cse280/progress_report_9.md

 ### Michael Bentley

--
+- Created java maven project for the backend
+- Created route to test backend

-Estimated time allocated this week:  Hours.
+Estimated time allocated this week:  2 Hours 30 Minutes.

 ### Cody Benkoski
 - Some UI improvements (located in "interface" branch).